jmframe/HydrologicStationarity/README.md

  - The preprint.pdf file contains the research paper associated with this project.

 ## Citation
-If you use the code or data from this project, please cite the associated [research paper](./preprint.pdf).
+If you use the code or data from this project, please cite the associated [writeup](./preprint.pdf) with the DOI at the top of this page.
 ![Title page](./titlepage.png)